NotReallyJustin/ftYeet/planning.md

     * Add SQL server in here too ✅
     * Add Crypto Server

+## Miscellaneous
+* Crypto Server might not need all the encryption files (ie. public keys) since it has no use for any of them

 ## Future Plans
 * Prevent bots from abusing file upload (we only have so much space)
 * Get TLS (certbot for website *if* we can have a domain name --> some self-signed stuff might work temporarily; need to think of how to do it for the FTYeet Protocol)